 According to Carlos García Meca and Andrés Macho Ortiz, researchers at NTC-UPV, this new symmetry allows the conservation of the linear moment between dramatically different physical systems.
-This paves the way to designing pioneering optical, acoustic and elastic devices, including invisible omnidirectional, polarization-independent materials, ultra-compact frequency shifters, isolators and pulse-shape transformers.
+This paves the way for designing pioneering optical, acoustic, and elastic devices, including invisible omnidirectional, polarization-independent materials, ultra-compact frequency shifters, isolators, and pulse-shape transformers.

 “These devices allow us to unusually modify different properties of light signals inside photonic circuits to process the spread of information.
 This is vital in communication systems.
 Moreover, we can adapt the functionality of those devices to the requirements at any time, as they are dynamically configurable,” explained Carlos García Meca.

 For designing these new devices, the key lies in changing the refraction index, which in this case is not generated in space but in time.
 “The Supersymmetry technique tells us how to vary the refraction index of an object to have the light completely transmitted, avoiding undesired reflections,” said Andrés Macho Ortiz.